Print Page | Contact Us | Report Abuse | Sign In | Register

 2024 Award Recipient: Sara Petersen

-Sara Petersen is currently obtaining her B.A. from the University of Northern Iowa with majors in Communication Sciences and Disorders and Spanish.
-After graduating in May 2025, she intends to earn her Master's of Speech-Language Pathology with a multilingual emphasis.
-Sara plans to eventually obtain her PhD, teaching, researching, and providing services to clients at a university clinic.
+Sara Petersen is earning her B.A. from the University of Northern Iowa in Communication Sciences & Disorders and Spanish.
+She plans to pursue a Master’s in Speech-Language Pathology and later a Ph.D. with a multilingual emphasis.

 Ronja Martine Olsen